412th Test Wing: USAF flight testing

+6512th Test Squadron F-15B (Note: Aircraft is McDonnell Douglas F-15B Eagle serial 76-132.
+It was transferred in 2006 to the 46th Test Wing at Eglin AFB, Florida.)

 The wing performed free-flight testing of the Space Shuttle for NASA from 1978 to 1980, and in April 1981 recovered the shuttle Columbia following the first-ever orbital mission of a reusable spacecraft.
 The wing continued to provide alternate landing site services for STS recovery for many years, including for the 'Atlantis' during the STS-117 mission in June 2007.

 The dual-role F-15E Strike Eagle was developed in the 1980s and went on to demonstrate remarkable combat effectiveness in the 1991 Persian Gulf conflict.
 The Low Altitude Navigation and Targeting Infrared for Night, system revolutionized air-to-ground combat operations during the Gulf War by denying Saddam Hussein's forces the once comforting sanctuary of night.
 The wing deployed support personnel and equipment to the Middle East for Operation Desert Shield and Operation Desert Storm from August 1990 – March 1991.
 While deployed, it performed tests on radar and weapons system accuracy.